-- Estrogen stimulates the immune response

-- Chronic alcohol exposure causes an initial increase in estrogen levels followed by a marked decrease (No. 44 about)

-- Female immune suppression over time is greater because of the decrease in estrogen and the increase in glucocorticoids.
+- Estrogen stimulates the immune response - Chronic alcohol exposure causes an initial increase in estrogen levels followed by a marked decrease (NN, ct. al. 2002) - Female immune suppression over time is greater because of the decrease in estrogen and the increase in glucocorticoids. - ■Stress!

-- Stress!

-- Trauma!!
-Changes everything